20 years of PyTables

 Meanwhile, the h5py package was receiving a great adoption, specially from the community that valued more the multidimensional arrays than the tabular side of the things.
 There was a feeling that we were duplicating efforts and by 2016, Andrea Bedini, with the help of Anthony Scopatz, organized a HackFest in Perth, Australia where developers of the h5py and PyTables gathered to attempt a merge of the two projects.
 After the initial work there, we continued this effort with a grant from NumFOCUS.

-Unfortunately, the effort demonstrated to be complex enough so that we could not finished it properly (for the sake of curiosity, the attempt is still available).
-At any rate, we are encouraging people using both packages depending on the need; see for example, the tutorial on h5py/PyTables that Tom Kooij taught at SciPy 2017.
+Unfortunately, the effort demonstrated to be rather complex, and we could not finish it properly (for the sake of curiosity, the attempt is still available).
+At any rate, we are actively encouraging people using both packages depending on the need; see for example, the tutorial on h5py/PyTables that Tom Kooij taught at SciPy 2017.

 Satellite Projects: Blosc and numexpr

-Specifically, the Blosc compressor, although born out of the needs of PyTables, it took off as a standalone compressor (or meta-compressor, as it can use several codecs internally) that is meant to accelerate not just disk I/O, but also memory access in general.
-And in an unexpected twist, the latest generation of Blosc, Blosc2, grew up its own multi-level data partitioning system, which goes beyond the single-level partitions in HDF5, and is currently helping PyTables to reach new performance heights, even reaching speeds that have been reserved just to high performance libraries like pandas.
-With that, Blosc2 has completed a full circle, by teaming with the HDF5 library (and hence PyTables) in surpassing their limits.
+Specifically, the Blosc compressor, although born out of the needs of PyTables, it spun off as a standalone compressor (or meta-compressor, as it can use several codecs internally) meant to accelerate not just disk I/O, but also memory access in general.
+In an unexpected twist, Blosc2, has developed its own multi-level data partitioning system, which goes beyond the single-level partitions in HDF5, and is currently helping PyTables to reach new performance heights.
+By teaming with the HDF5 library (and hence PyTables), Blosc2 is allowing PyTables to query 100 trillion rows in human timeframes.

 It has been a long way since PyTables started 20 years ago.
 We are happy to have helped in providing a useful framework for data storage and querying needs for many people during the journey.